Most Popular Angular Component Libraries

 Angular Material

-Angular Material components (previously referred as Material2), is the official Angular component library that adheres to Google’s Material Design guidelines.
-It is built on the Typescript and Angular frameworks.
-The library includes a variety of features and enables developers to include them into web apps.
-This solution includes tools that enable any programmer to create custom components that make use of well-known styles of interaction.
+Angular Material (previously referred to as Material2) is an official Angular component library that adheres to Google’s Material Design guidelines.
+It is built with Typescript and Angular.
+The library includes a variety of components and features that developers can use in web apps.
+It also provides tools that enable any programmer to create custom components that use well-known interaction patterns and styles.

-Angular Material is among the most popular libraries for Angular components.
-Through the command line templates, users can easily integrate new features as well as create tailor-made components using common interaction patterns.
-It contributes to the uniformity and fluidity of the user experience across several displays and operating systems, including MacOS, Windows, Android, Apple, and Chrome OS.
-It is a well-organized and well-presented library that is frequently used by programmers worldwide.
+Angular Material is one of the most popular libraries for Angular.
+Using its command-line schematics, developers can quickly add new features and generate custom components that follow common interaction patterns.
+It helps ensure a consistent, smooth user experience across multiple platforms and operating systems, including macOS, Windows, Android, iOS, and Chrome OS.
+This library is well-organized and well-documented, and it is widely used by programmers worldwide.

 Features of Angular Material: